Alban34/random-legendary/README.md

 - create an executable app for ease of use
 - implement the core solo rules
 - make it "multi-tenant" so that heruko deployment can be used by everyone

+## Quick try
+If you do not want to install it locally to try it, you can go to [the heroku deployment](http://marvel-legendary-randomizer.herokuapp.com/)

+/!\ Be aware that this is for demo only, all your data might be lost at anytime and might be changed by any other user connecting to this URL.

 ## Disclaimer
 This software is not affiliated to Upper Deck nor Marvel.